membraneframework/membrane_demo/webrtc_simple/README.md

 ### Usage

-Run application with:
+Run the application with:

 ```shell
 mix start
 ```

-You can join videochat in:
+You can join the videochat in:
 `https://YOUR-IP-ADDRESS:PORT/NAME-OF-ROOM`, for example [here](https://localhost:8443/room).
-You should see video stream from your and every other peer cameras.
+You should see the video stream from your and every other peer's cameras.

 _You might be asked to grant access to your camera, as some operating systems require that._